 Poor uptake of mathematics and science at secondary and tertiary level is shrinking the pool of qualified scientists and researchers, in turn threatening the future of scientific development in South Africa.

 SAASTA hopes to change this poor uptake through role modelling campaigns.
-SAASTA’s Science Education Unit implements a career profiling project, which exposes learners to role models with various qualifications in science, engineering and technology (SET).
+SAASTA’s Science Education Division implements a career profiling project, which exposes learners to role models with various qualifications in science, engineering and technology (SET).

 The intervention provides learners with appropriate role models/mentors who, in turn, aim to entice these learners into pursuing careers in SET.
 The project is aimed at Grade 8 -11 learners who are studying Natural Science, Mathematics, Physical Science and Life Sciences.